Want healthy hair and skin? See tips to beat the drys!

 Again, let's start out with some basic tips on caring for your skin so that it doesn't become dry and itchy.

-- Dermatologists also suggest taking shorter baths or showers in warm (not hot) water.
-If you have severe problems, keep your showers to no longer than 5 minutes and use lukewarm water.
+- Avoid steaming hot water or lengthy immersions, which will strip your skin of its natural oils.
+Dermatologists suggest taking shorter baths or showers in warm (not hot) water.
+If you have severe dry skin problems, keep your showers to no longer than 5 minutes and use lukewarm water.

 - Use a mild, glycerin-based soap.
 And stay away from hair or skin-care products that contain any forms of alcohol, which are drying agents.

-- Avoid over-rubbing.
+- Wash gently.
+Vigorous scrubbing can further irritate sensitive skin.
 Gently clean around the “fold” areas of your skin—underarms, neck, and groin—and feet.
 Use very little, if any soap, on your trunk and limbs.

 Oatmeal Bath for Itchy Skin